douglasgreen/outlines/language/esperanto/wordlist.en.md

 rigardi - to look at
 rigida - rigid
 rigora - rigorous
-rika - (skip, not an Esperanto word) rilate - relating to rilati - to relate rilato - relationship rili - (skip, not an Esperanto word) rimarkebla - remarkable rimarkinda - noteworthy rimedo - remedy, means
+rilate - relating to
+rilati - to relate
+rilato - relationship
+rimarkebla - remarkable
+rimarkinda - noteworthy
+rimedo - remedy, means